Tin Shui Wai: New town development

 The new town, conceived in 1987 to house 140,000 people, was constructed on 2.4 sqkm of reclaimed fishponds and wetland representing one quarter of the flat land in the New Territories.
 The process of land reclamation for the new town was completed in 1990.
 Formation of the 2.4 km2 was estimated to cost HK$820 million in a contract signed with a Chinese joint-venture company.
-20 million cubic metres of material would be required for the landfill.
+20 million cubic metres (706.29 million cubic feet) of material would be required for the landfill.
 Maximum possible land formation was 4.88 km2.

 The government was accused by the developers of stalling the release of land for political reasons.
 Tin Shui Wai Development, a company 51% owned by China Resources and 49% by Cheung Kong Holdings, sued the government for damages caused by delays in handing over 388,000 m2 of land for development originally promised for 1985.
 The land was eventually handed over in May 1989.

 The first occupants moved into the new town in 1991.
 The Housing Authority launched 6,459 Home Ownership Scheme flats in the area at steep discounts to an adjacent private estate and attracted some 90,000 applications.

 A new modular style of construction for the public housing estates allowed rapid development and, in a first for a new town, on 26 March 1993 Tin Shui Wai was officially opened by Governor Chris Patten.
 By that time, some 30,000 people were living there.

 The Development Zone of 220 hectares, in the southern part of the new town, has been developed to house about 200,000 people.
 An LRT (Light Rail Transit) line and new roads linking the town to the trunk road network provide good connections to the Yuen Long and Tuen Mun districts and to the urban areas beyond.

 Further expansion of the new town into the remaining areas to the north, known as the Reserve Zone, with an area of 210 hectares, commenced in July 1998.
 The infrastructure was completed in stages from 2000 to 2004 to cope with population intake of the housing developments.